Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 <ul> <i>You need Indigenous staff.
 You cannot do this without us — because we have the knowledge, we have the understanding, we have the lived experiences.</i> (LA)</ul>

 For Robert, collecting institutions are built around Western governance frameworks, which are not equipped to handle Indigenous knowledge systems.
-Indigenous communities asking the question, "_How do I see myself reflected in this piece of digital infrastructure?_", need to see representation within institutions.
+Indigenous communities asking the question, _"How do I see myself reflected in this piece of digital infrastructure?"_, need to see representation within institutions.
 Rose posed an additional prompt for collectives working with data, asking the question, _"Who is in the room having conversations about Indigenous data?"_

 Lived experience also plays an important role in decision making around technology and digital infrastructure for archival collections.

-<ul> <i>Technology is always an amazing opportunity if it's used in the right way, but you have to have people who have the lived experience of using it the wrong way too.</i> (RB)</ul>
+<ul> <i>Technology is always an amazing opportunity, if it's used in the right way, but you have to have people who have the lived experience of using it the wrong way too.</i> (RB)</ul>

 <br>